briandrum/codes.forchagrin.com/_chapters/chapter-544-trees-weeds-and-grass.md

 ## 544.14   Establishment and powers of shade tree commission

-(Editor’s note: The Shade Tree Commission was established on October 1, 1950, by Resolution 1950-632.)
+(Editor's note: The Shade Tree Commission was established on October 1, 1950, by Resolution 1950-632.)

 1. _(a)_

-    1. _(1)_ There is hereby created a commission to be known as the “Shade Tree Commission” composed of six (6) members appointed by the Mayor, and one (1) Council person.
+    1. _(1)_ There is hereby created a commission to be known as the "Shade Tree Commission" composed of six (6) members appointed by the Mayor, and one (1) Council person.
 Council shall appoint its representative.
 Two (2) of the six (6) of the Mayoral appointees shall not be required to be residents of the Village.